emrecengdev/yt-dlp-videonames-length-extract/README.md

 Metadata extractor python script for [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 It extracts only the video title and duration (in seconds) from the resulting `output.json` file.
 Of course, the playlist track will be written before the video title.

 Usage ;
 Install [Yt-dlp](https://github.com/yt-dlp/yt-dlp) on your system with its own instructions.
+After that, run this code for export all metadata as output.json

 ```python